marvkosmai/reil-hex-machine-module/README.md

 # Notes
 * Use the machine function from the Model class
-* Thw white player has to be the player that starts the game
+* The white player has to be the player that starts the game